joefitzgerald/go-plus/README.md

 ### Contributing

 Contributions are greatly appreciated.
 Please fork this repository, make your changes, and open a pull request.
+See [Contributing](https://github.com/joefitzgerald/go-plus/wiki/Contributing) for detailed instructions.